 Where is the Royal Deeside?

-The Royal Deeside can be found in Aberdeenshire, east of Aberdeen, it’s the area around the River Dee and more precisely between the beautiful villages of Banchory and Braemar, which are 40 miles apart.
+The Royal Deeside can be found in Aberdeenshire, west of Aberdeen, it’s the area around the River Dee and more precisely between the beautiful villages of Banchory and Braemar, which are 40 miles apart.
 A large part of the Royal Deeside overlaps the Cairngorms National Park, which is the largest one in the UK in the heart of the Scottish Highlands.

 The River Dee